 Journalist Harun Çümen ordered to remain behind bars

-The second hearing of the trial into former Zaman editor Harun Çümen on the charge of “terrorist group membership” took place on 28 March.
+The second hearing of the trial of former Zaman editor Harun Çümen on the charge of “terrorist group membership” took place on 28 March.

 Çümen is standing trial alongside three other defendants in the case, overseen by the 32nd High Criminal court of Istanbul.